Each TestComplete project uses one of the supported scripting languages:

 Should the scripting language match the language of my tested application?

-No, a project’s scripting language does not depend on your tested application’s programming language.
-For instance, you can use JScript to test Visual C++ applications, or VBScript to test Delphi programs.
-There is only one recommendation: if you plan to create a Connected or a Self-Testing Application, you should select the scripting language that matches the development tool where you will create that application.
+There is only one recommendation: if you plan to create a connected or a self-testing Application, select the scripting language that matches the development tool where you will create that application.
 That is, if you use Visual C++ or C++Builder, you should select C++Script; if you use Visual Basic, select VBScript; if you use C#, use C#Script, and if you use Delphi, select DelphiScript.
-This will make it easier to import recorded scripts to Connected and Self-Testing Applications.
+This will make it easier to import recorded scripts to connected and self-testing applications.

 Will my project be limited in functionality if I select this or that language?